-The adult butterflies are fawn on top, the male having a purple iridescence.
+The adult butterflies are fawn on top, the male having a purple iridescence, and a straighter margin.
+The females have a blue iridescence near the bases.
 Underneath, both sexes are pale grey, with multiple arcs of brown dashes.
 The butterflies have a wing span of about 2 cms.

 The eggs are pale green, round, and flattened.
 They are usually laid singly on the undersides of leaves of a foodplant.

 The species occurs from the Mediterranean to south-east Asia, including :